binkley/spikes/amazon-java-sdk-logging-demo/README.md

-# Amazon Java SDK logging demo
+# Amazon Java SDK logging demonstration

 A demonstration of enabling user-controlled logging with Amazon Java SDK.
 The demonstration focuses on SQS, but the technique is generally useful with: